codeforamerica/hermes-be/restapi/README.md

     POST {base-uri}/v1/case/13-T-000001/subscribers

     {
-      "cellNumber": "1111111111"
+      "cellNumber": "1111111111",
+      "subscriptionDateTime": "2013-04-24T15:30:49.761Z"
     }

 ###### Notes
 * **IMPORTANT!** The `cellNumber` specified in the request body will receive an SMS about their subscription.
 So please be aware of the number you use there.
 It is recommended you **use your own number when testing**.
 * The case number specified in the URI will be normalized.
-* The cell number specified in the request body will be normalized.
+* The `cellNumber` specified in the request body will be normalized.
 If a 7-digit number is specified, a default area code will be prefixed.
 This default area code is specified by the configuration key `misc.cellPhoneAreaCode` (defined in [these configuration files](https://github.com/codeforamerica/hermes-be/tree/master/config)).
+* The `subscriptionDateTime` specified in the request body is optional; default = date/time on server when request is received.
+If specified, please use the ISO8601 format as shown in the example request above.

 ##### Response (success)